kapilbunni/arrays/README.md

 # arrays
-questions that i practiced on arrays
+Questions that I practiced on arrays